zackattack01/breedly/README.md

 ![breedly](./app/assets/images/logo_small.png)

 ## The what
-Breedly is a personal blog feed reading site for singles with blogs.
+Breedly is a feed reading app tailored towards people with their own personal blogs.

 ## The what specifically
 Users can: